Frequently Asked Questions about IELOL

 Will we have free time during the Immersion component of IELOL?

 The 4-day IELOL Immersion component is time- and energy-intensive.
 From the start of the program until the very end we will run on a tight schedule packed with class time, small group projects, and social activities.
-Because of the full schedule, there typically is not much free time to sightsee, tour the campus, or relax.

 This program sounds like hard work requiring lots of energy and effort, any chance we will have fun?